zdgeorgiev/FMI/README.md

-# FMI
+FMI

-Programming projects and homeworks from FMI (Season 2015-2019)
+===

+Homeworks and projects durning education in FMI